a1anw0ng/allersafe/README.md

 AI-powered food allergy safety system with real-time product analysis and safe alternative recommendations.

+## Important Note

+⚠️ **This project only works with food products that have their brand labeling and packaging visible.** The ideal setting would be seeing a product at a grocery store and taking a photo of it with the packaging clearly shown.
+The AI analyzes ingredient lists, nutrition labels, and allergen warnings printed on the packaging.

 ## System Architecture

 **Frontend**: Next.js 14 (TypeScript, Tailwind CSS, Zustand)